Robert Farken

 Robert Farken (born 20 September 1997) is a German middle distance runner.
-In 2025, he became German national record holder over 1500 metres and the mile run, and is a multiple-time German champion.
+He won the mile run at the World Athletics Road Running Championships in 2026.
+He is the German national record holder over 1500 metres and the mile, both indoors and outdoors, and is a multiple-time German champion.

-Career
+Biography

-From Leipzig, and a high school graduate at the sports high school there.
-He had a promising start to his career before an achilles tendon injury slowed his progress.
-In 2016 Farken was runner-up over 800 m at the German youth indoor championships.
+From Leipzig, Farken had a promising start to his career before an achilles tendon injury slowed his progress.
+In 2016, Farken was runner-up over 800 m at the German youth indoor championships.
 In the same year he was the fastest U20 runner in Europe over 800 m.
 Farken ran this best time at the evening sports festival in Pfungstadt, but this came after the selection period for participation in the U20 World Championships in Bydgoszcz had finished so he was not able to compete.
 In 2017 Farken became German indoor champion over 800 meters in his first start in the men's class in Leipzig.
 At the evening sports festival in Erfurt on January 27, he qualified for the indoor European championships in Belgrade with a personal best of 1:47.65 minutes.

 In June 2021, in Braunschweig, he not only ran a championship record (3:34.64 minutes) over 1500 m, but he also made the Olympic qualifying time ensuring his place at the delayed 2020 Tokyo Olympics, a great result for the many Germans waiting to see Farken in the Olympics.
 In Tokyo Farken qualified from his heat before finishing in eighth in his semi final race.
 Despite his early exit from medal contention, he managed to earn the nickname “Farken Fast”.
 In February, 2022 Farken became German champion over 1500 metres indoors for the first time, winning at his home track in Leipzig.

 He won the 1500 metres at the 2024 BAUHAUS-galan in Stockholm on 2 June 2024.
 He was selected for the 2024 European Athletics Championships in Rome but did not qualify for the final.
 He competed at the 2024 Summer Olympics over 1500 metres, reaching the semi-final.